bodrovis/lokalise_manager/README.md

 In this case the `export_opts` will have `detect_icu_plurals` set to `true` and will also contain all the defaults (`data`, `filename`, and `lang_iso`).

 **Please note** that if your Lokalise project does not have a language with the specified `lang_iso` code, the export will fail.
+It means that you first have to add all the locales to the project and then start the exporting process.

 * `skip_file_export` (`lambda` or `proc`) — specify additional exclusion criteria for the exported files.
 By default, the rake task will ignore all non-file entries and all files with improper extensions (the latter is controlled by the `file_ext_regexp`).
 Lambda passed to this option should accept a single argument which is full path to the file (instance of the [`Pathname` class](https://ruby-doc.org/stdlib-2.7.1/libdoc/pathname/rdoc/Pathname.html)).
 For example, to exclude all files that have `fr` part in their names, add the following config: